esx-framework/esx-documentation/Infinity/Client/toggleblip.md

-# Toggle Blip
+# ToggleBlip

 ```lua
 ESX.ToggleBlip(name)
 ```

-Will Toggle Visibility Of A Blip (Register with ESX.CreateBlip).
+Will toggle visibility of a blip (register with ESX.CreateBlip).

 ## Example